Analysis | John Durham dumps a small bucket of water on the forest fire he sparked

 Durham’s initial filing mentioned data collected from the EOP and a February 2017 meeting in which research was discussed.
 This was interpreted as meaning that the data involved in the analysis included data collected during Trump’s presidency (which, of course, began in January of that year).
 Setting aside the limited scope of this data (there was no “listening in on”) and the authorization under which it was collected, the team at Georgia Tech that conducted the research denied that it included anything collected after 2016.
 And, here, Durham’s admitting that this was true.

 The “member of the defense team” who was working for the executive office of the president is Michael Bosworth, who served as deputy White House counsel under Barack Obama.
-He was not still serving in the White House when Trump was president (perhaps obviously) but he was there “during relevant events that involved the EOP.”
+He was not still serving in the White House when Trump was president (perhaps obviously), but he was there “during relevant events that involved the EOP.”
 In other words, he was there during the period in which the relevant data collection from the EOP was occurring — meaning that the relevant data was being collected only when Obama was president!

 This is just one thread of the colorful tapestry that Fox News and others on the right wove this week.
 For example, there’s no evidence in Durham’s filings showing that Clinton’s campaign drove this research.
-In fact, it seems like it was instead driven by the technology executive whose firm had collected the pertinent data and who had retained Sussman for counsel before all of this began.
+In fact, it seems as though it was instead driven by the technology executive whose firm had collected the pertinent data and who had retained Sussman for counsel before all of this began.

 But it’s an important thread to pull.
 Durham is saying that the media probably overstated what was included in his filing as he clarified a particular thing that the media obviously got wrong.
 Whether Durham meant to start a forest fire (as Sussman argues), he started one.
 His new filing douses at least one small part of the conflagration.